reznok/CTFWriteUps/WhiteHat_2018/web01/README.md

 for control of a file.
 The short description is: we're presented with a python
 SimpleHTTPServer that also supports an upload and must win the race for control of .bashrc or .profile.

-You can upload any file with the key
+The slightly longer description:

-'file':
+You can upload any file with the key 'file':

 ![upload](screenshots/upload.png)